+You must be either a SoCA student or Social Work Student to purchase the pass.
 When you buy a permit, you are given a map with the location to park along with an explanation of exactly where to go.

-All students will have a bus pass as part of their fees.
-The bus runs from the corner of Ouellette and University to main campus down University Avenue, approx. every 10-15 minutes.
+All students have a bus pass as part of their student fees.
+The bus runs from the corner of Ouellette and University to the main campus down University Avenue, approx. every 10-15 minutes.
 You will need to pick up your bus pass from the UWSA office.

 3. What kind of access will students have to the new building?

-7. Will students have lockers downtown?
+5. Do students have lockers downtown?

 6. Are there student lounges?